lucaspetry/mining-animal-shelter/scripts/README.txt

 $ python3 preprocess_breed_map.py

 This will create the file "preprocessed_breed_map.csv", which we then manually adjust so all the breeds have a correspondent line in the extra dataset.
+Afterwards, we ran the script merge_data.py to build the final preprocessed files "merged_train.csv" and "merged_test.csv".
+$ python3 merge_data.py